London and Medway politicians in estuary airport clash

 Responding, Mr Jarrett said: "Clearly we do look after the ambitions of our people."

-He said: "The point I will make though is we do not satisfy the ambitions of our electorate, as Boris is seeking to do, by basically destroying and blighting the lives of people that live in other communities outside of his democratic control."'New Thames crossings'
+He said: "The point I will make though is we do not satisfy the ambitions of our electorate, as Boris is seeking to do, by basically destroying and blighting the lives of people that live in other communities outside of his democratic control."

 Mr Jarrett said the disadvantages of an estuary airport clearly outweighed the advantages.